databricks/diviner/docs/grouped_prophet.rst

 Grouped Prophet
 ===============

-The Grouped Prophet model is an multi-series orchestration framework for building multiple individual models of related, but isolated series data.
+The Grouped Prophet model is a multi-series orchestration framework for building multiple individual models of related, but isolated series data.
 For example, a project that required the forecasting of airline passengers at major airports around the world would historically require individual orchestration of data acquisition, hyperparameter definitions, model training, metric validation, serialization, and registration of thousands of individual models.